Cervical Herniated Disk

 The treatment of CHD begins with conservative (non-surgical) methods, as reports show that around 90% of patients may return to normal activity by employing these interventions for at least 6 weeks.

 Surgery is recommended if you do not respond to non-surgical measures.
 Moreover, numerous other factors such as your age, other underlying medical conditions, previous neck surgeries and duration of suffering are considered before deciding on surgery.

-Highly advanced surgical techniques such as anterior cervical diskectomy and fusion (ACDF), artificial disk replacement and posterior cervical diskectomy have shown tremendous results and explore a new era of cervical herniated disk treatment.
-Due to further advancement in technology, diskectomy can be performed through minimally invasive techniques that employ a small incision for the operation.
+Highly advanced surgical techniques such as anterior cervical discectomy and fusion (ACDF), artificial disk replacement and posterior cervical discectomy have shown tremendous results and explore a new era of cervical herniated disk treatment.
+Due to further advancement in technology, discectomy can be performed through minimally invasive techniques that employ a small incision for the operation.
 These advanced techniques have reduced the recovery time and improved success rate.